5 February 2023: I've just completed a new post on the F2H-2B here: http://tailspintopics.blogspot.com/2023/02/mcdonnell-f2h-2b-banshee.html

 The -3 Banshee was a stretch of the -2 with additional wing area and a relocated horizontal stabilizer.
 See http://tailspintopics.blogspot.com/2013/09/the-bigger-banjo.html.
 A larger radar than the one used in the -2N was incorporated and the guns were relocated to the lower forward fuselage.
 This is the instrument panel of the -3/4; note the addition of the large radar scope (my guess is that for daytime interceptions, a large hood was added):

 The F2H-3/4 were often operated without tip tanks (which were identical in size and shape to those on the F2H-2 but had a smaller fuel capacity; see http://tailspintopics.blogspot.com/2017/03/f2h-34-tip-tanks.html) and some of these were fitted with wingtips that did not have provisions for tip tanks.
 F2H-2N BuNo 123311 was used as a prototype for the fuselage stretch and was also equipped with afterburning engines.
 The -4 was externally identical to the -3; the principal changes were the radar and reportedly a somewhat uprated engine; if true, the latter was almost certainly retrofited to -3s at overhaul.
-Both the -3s and the -4s were modified after delivery with a triangular fillet on the horizontal stabilizer.
-This resolved an aft fuselage lateral-stiffness problem by bracing the fuselage with strut mounted to the forward spar on the horizontal tail.
+Both the -3s and the -4s were modified after delivery to eliminate an aft fuselage lateral-stiffness problem.
+A strut was added between the front spar of the horizontal stabilizer to the side of the aft fuselage forward of the horizontal stabilizer.
+It was covered by a sheet metal fairing that formed a large triangular fillet.

 Some aircraft were also modified to carry Sidewinders.
 Inflight refueling was a semi-permanent but optional modification.
 It consisted of a refueling probe installed in place of the left-hand upper 20 mm cannon and a fairing on the belly of the aircraft covering externally added fuel lines: